SAP-archive/xsk/README.md

 * **XSK_HDI_SUPPORTED** - whether the HDI API is supported by the database (e.g. HANA).
 Default is *true*.
 * **XSK_HDI_ONLY** - all the database models to be processed only via HDI API (no built-in processing).
 Default is *false*.

+### Chrome Extentions

+To Visualize XML insatll chrome extention [xml-tree](https://chrome.google.com/webstore/detail/xml-tree/gbammbheopgpmaagmckhpjbfgdfkpadb)
+It will be used when showing xml related data, for example as xsodata

 ---